 A careful examination of the data in this figure reveals that the aerodynamic drag increases with the square of the velocity while all other components of the drag force change only marginally.
 Therefore, engineers devised a non-dimensional number, called the drag coefficient (CD), which quantifies the aerodynamic sleekness of the vehicle configuration.
 The definition of the drag coefficient is:

 This means that if we drive our car twice as fast as our neighbor, then we need a bigger engine that delivers eight times more power (assuming similar vehicles).
-These are exactly the arguments that led to the infamous 55Mph speed limits way back then!
+These are exactly the arguments that led to the infamous 55mph speed limits back in 1974!
 By the way, using a similar formula to the drag coefficient, a lift coefficient (CL) can be defined, indicating how much aerodynamic lift is created by the vehicle’s shape.
-So, if driving power requirements and fuel-consumption-reduction depend strongly on a vehicle’s drag coefficient times its frontal area, what is the order of magnitude of CD?
+So, if driving power requirements and fuel consumption reduction depend strongly on a vehicle’s drag coefficient times its frontal area, what is the order of magnitude of CD?
 The following table (Fig. 2) shows the range of the above coefficients for a range of typical configurations:

 In many passenger cars, rear wings or spoilers are added to increase downforce (or reduce lift).
 This interaction can be demonstrated when mounting a rear wing to the generic ellipsoid shape of Fig. 4 (having a smooth underbody).
 The expected streamlines, and the partial flow separations at the rear, are depicted in the upper part of this figure.
 When an inverted wing is added at the back, the flow under the ellipsoid accelerates as a result of the lower base pressure (at the back), induced by the wing.
 The higher speed causes more downforce on the body, apart from the downforce created by the wing itself.
 Furthermore, in many occasions, the high-speed flow created near the wing partially reattaches the flow on the body, reducing the area of flow separation.
 This simple example demonstrates why proper mounting of a rear wing can increase the downforce of a vehicle by more than the expected lift of the wing itself!